shi-yan/old_blog/_posts/2014-09-27-Calligraphr.md

 <iframe width="560" height="315" src="//www.youtube.com/embed/abWyiEY7P-A?rel=0" style="display:block;margin-left:auto;margin-right:auto" frameborder="0"> </iframe>

 Characters are the major barriers for chinese language learners.
-As an extreme case, the single character biang has 56 strokes. learning characters is not only about memorizing how characters look, but also how they should be writtern, How different parts of a character should be porpotioned to each others.
-Needless to say, there are hundreds of writing styles. for this matter, stroke order plays an important role.
+As an extreme case, the single character biang has 56 strokes.
+Learning characters is not only about memorizing how characters look, but also how they should be writtern, how different parts of a character should be porpotioned to each others.
+Needless to say, there are hundreds of writing styles.
+For this matter, stroke order plays an important role.

 <img src="/media/2014-09-27-Calligraphr/biang.gif" align="center" style="width:320px;display:block;margin-left:auto;margin-right:auto"/>